arturo-perez-peralta/FairLangProc/README.md

 ## Using FairLangProc

 The `notebooks` directory contains a diverse collection of jupyter notebooks that showcase how to use the different processors, metrics and data sets.
 If you'd like to run the examples requiring , download the data sets now and place them in a folder named `Fair-LLM-Benchmarks` inside the 'FairLangProc/datsets' path or simply clone the repository from [Gallegos et al](https://github.com/i-gallegos/Fair-LLM-Benchmark).

+## Credits

+For attribution in academic contexts, please use the bibtex entry below:
+TBA